Little 500: Miss-N-Out

-In the Miss-N-Out event, there are heats of 5 to 8 riders, depending on the number of riders signed up for the day.
-Riders start on a line and are given one lap to get the position they want and to gain some speed.
-Once they cross the start line again, the race begins.
-The riders race around the track and every time the pack crosses the start/finish line, the last one to cross is out and must leave the track.
+A standard elimination race in track cycling, each heat consists of five to eight riders, depending on the number of riders signed up for the day.
+At the end of the second lap and each subsequent lap, the rider in last place at the end of each lap is eliminated and exits the track.
 Riders keep racing until there are only three riders left.
 These three riders move on to the next round.
 This process continues until the final heat of eight.
 In this heat, riders continue to race and get out until the last three remain and then they commence a one-lap full-out sprint and the first-, second- and third-place winners are determined by the order in which the riders cross the finish line.